abdullahmujahidali/abdullahmujahidali/README.md

 ![I am a programming learner](https://github.blog/wp-content/uploads/2017/05/github-for-atom.png)

 Finally decided to go with Computer Science as my passion 😁 <br>
-I am a full-stack developer at deSwot which provide web-services and moreover I am currently working on a project that is entitled with the company name "deSwot" which basically going to provide educational service. <br>
+I am a full-stack developer at deSwot [@deSwot] which provide web-services and moreover I am currently working on a project that is entitled with the company name "deSwot" which basically going to provide educational service. <br>
 Other than that I am a writer.
 I have written books on Wattpad and other than that I have helped students in their software requirement documentation and other related subjects like Software Engineering, Human Computer Interaction😹
 <br>